rclone/rclone/CONTRIBUTING.md

   * make test
   * make tag

+## Updating the vendor dirctory ##

+Do these commands to update the entire build directory to the latest version of all the dependencies.
+This should be done early in the release cycle.
+Individual dependencies can be added with `godep get`.

+  * make build_dep
+  * make update

 ## Writing a new backend ##

 Choose a name.
 The docs here will use `remote` as an example.